"The ease of use and implementation were key to our decision to move ahead with FileHold."

 This feature can also warn of access permissions or other technical IT issues related to full text search operations.
 The Domain\FileHold Service account that runs the entire FileHold server system needs to have full control of the FullTextSearch collection.
 The report can warn if file permissions change and do not allow the FullTextSearch collection folder structure to be accessed as well, so this report is useful on several levels.

-You can disable these alerts in Web Client > Library Admin > Search Engine > Settings if you do not wish to receive these daily reports.
+You can disable these alerts in the System Configuration > Full Text Settings if you do not wish to receive these daily reports.
 You can also change who these reports are sent to, and you can read about disabling or changing the recipients of the report.

 To view un-indexed files